AdityaSai2004/100DaysofML/README.md

 ***Gradient descent***
 [notes](https://developers.google.com/machine-learning/crash-course/reducing-loss/gradient-descent#expandable-1)

-Iterative training : Both time and computation steps matter Convex problems have only one minimum ( only one place where the slope is exactly 0) That minimum is where the loss function converges.
+Iterative training : Both time and computation steps matter

+Convex problems have only one minimum ( only one place where the slope is exactly 0).That minimum is where the loss function converges.

 Steps:

  1. Pick starting point for w(doesn't matter though, so usually 0 or a random point)